 Additional New York State Certification Requirements

-- Passing score on the Assessment of Teaching Skills - Written (ATS-W)
+- Assessment of Teaching Skills - Written (ATS-W)

 Students are expected to maintain continual, consecutive enrollment in the program from their starting semester through to the completion of student teaching.
 When circumstances warrant, students may apply for a leave of absence.
 In the leave of absence application, students must provide a specific date of return to the College.
 Students must register for courses within one academic year of the original date of their leave of absence.